Urban Tree Canopy Restoration Project

 We have received grant funding for three years to plant trees in public rights-of-way in partnership with Friends of Trees and local neighborhoods.

-Our pilot project will work in specific neighborhoods in the Lake River, Salmon and Cougar Creek watersheds, including North Salmon Creek, Felida, and West Hazel Dell neighborhoods west of Interstate 5 (PDF).
-The project will plant 500 trees over the next three years and increase our urban tree canopy by more than 14 acres.
+Our pilot project will work in specific neighborhoods in the Lake River, Salmon and Cougar Creek watersheds, including North Salmon Creek, Felida, NE Hazel Dell, Sherwood and West Hazel Dell neighborhoods (PDF).
+The project will plant hundreds of trees over three years and increase our urban tree canopy by more than a dozen acres.

 |How trees help stormwater|